picturae/joomla-cli/README.md

 Joomla-cli is a commandline tool to manage your Joomla websites.

-For intance in our development / production environment we've build a [Phing](https://www.phing.info/) wrapper around it to deploy and install our Joomla! websites.
+For instance in our development / production environment we've build a [Phing](https://www.phing.info/) wrapper around it to deploy and install our Joomla! websites.

 ## Install Joomla